GTGaganReddy/logiflow/API_DOCUMENTATION.md

 }
 ```

-#### 3. Create Customer Load with Optional Journey Milestones
+#### 3. Create or Update Customer Load with Optional Journey Milestones
 **POST** `/api/external/customer-loads`

-Creates a new customer load with optional journey milestones in a single request.
+Creates a new customer load or updates an existing one (by customer name) with optional journey milestones in a single request.
+If a customer load with the same `customerName` already exists, it will be updated instead of creating a duplicate.

 **Request Body:**
 ```json